 NJMML is excited to host a series of events and activities related to the unveiling of the monuments this summer, and programs that will animate these installations even further!

-Please see below for information about upcoming community engagement opportunities and the ribbon-cutting event for En Root at War Memorial Park/Parque Oaxaca in New Brunswick.
+Please see below for information about upcoming community engagement opportunities and the ribbon-cutting event for En Root at War Memorial Park in New Brunswick.

-Educational and archival resources related to En Root coming soon!
-To learn more about how you and your organization might take part in programs connected to En Root, please take a look at the “How-to-Engage Manual” posted here.
+To learn more about how you and your organization might take part in programs connected to En Root, please take a look at the “How-to-Engage Manual” posted below.

 COMMUNITY RESOURCES